steve2030/Book_Review_Front-end/README.md

-# Welcome to PhotoZone
+# Welcome to Pick Book
-This is a photo fetch-and-display website, 05/10/2022
+This is a book review website website, 05/10/2022

 By Group 1 (DevKnights)